Singular Value Fine-tuning: Few-shot Segmentation requires Few-parameters Fine-tuning: Experiments

 \end{minipage}

-fine-tuning different subspace combinations.
+convolution or $1 \times1$ convolution can further improve the performance of layer-based fine-tune methods.
+It show that traditional fine-tune methods cannot bring positive results.
+However, SVF brings positive results to the baseline method.
+The success of SVF proves that traditional fine-tune method destroys the rich semantic clues in the pre-trained backbone.
+In Figure~\ref{fig:overfitting_comparison}, we compare the mIoU curves of the training and test sets in different fine-tune methods.
+The results show that part fine-tune method also produces the over-fitting problem.
+It proves that disrupting the rich semantic cues in pre-trained backbone will lead to model over-fitting, reducing model generalization.
+However, SVF solves the over-fitting problem without destroying semantic clues in pre-trained weight.
+And, it brings a new perspective for fine-tuning backbone.

+\textbf{Fine-tuning which subspace:} To verify the influence of different sub-spaces on SVF, we conduct experiments on the subspace after SVD decomposition.
+The results are shown in Table~\ref{tab:svf_finetune}.
+We find that only fine-tuning $\mathbf{S}$ subspace brings positive results.
+Either fine-tuning the $\mathbf{U}$ or $\mathbf{V}$ subspace returns negative results.
+It shows that $\mathbf{U}$ and $\mathbf{V}$ contain rich semantic information in pre-trained weight after SVF.
+In other words, directly changing the feature distribution of the $\mathbf{U}$ or $\mathbf{V}$ subspace reduces the generalization ability of the model.
+To verify the above point, we test the performance of fine-tuning different subspace combinations.
 The results confirm that changing the distribution of $\mathbf{U}$ or $\mathbf{V}$ spaces brings negative results.
 The subspace $\mathbf{S}$ represents the weight distribution of different semantic cues.
 Therefore, fine-tuning the subspace $\mathbf{S}$ does not change the semantic cues of pre-trained weights.
 Meanwhile, adjusting the weights of different semantic cues enables model to better perform downstream tasks.

 \textbf{Fine-tuning which layers:} Since the FSS model directly uses feature maps of layers 2, 3, and 4, we initially fine-tuning the subspace $\mathbf{S}$ of layers 2, 3 and 4.
 However, this setting is unreasonable.
 To verify which layer $\mathbf{S}$ have a greater impact on baseline, we conducted experiments on SVF under different layer combinations.
 The results are shown in Table~\ref{tab:svf_layer}.
 It can be seen that fine-tuning layers 3 and 4 achieves the best performance, while only fine-tuning the layer 4 achieves the lowest performance.
 It shows that semantic clues in layer3 are the most important for FSS.
 Next we discuss the reasons why SVF can achieve better performance by visualizing semantic cues in layer3.